Chart Color Schemes

 Dee Why (South) - North Curl Curl has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-The performance of a region is significantly influenced by changes in local infrastructure, major projects, and planning initiatives.
-AreaSearch has identified 14 such projects that could impact this area.
-Notable projects include Havana Dee Why, Casa Delmar, Northern Beaches Secondary College Freshwater Campus Expansion, and North Curl Curl Mixed-Use Development.
-The following list details those most likely to be relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the area.
+Notable projects include Northern Beaches Coast Walk, Havana Dee Why, Casa Delmar, and Northern Beaches Secondary College Freshwater Campus Expansion.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.